Trellon/Starter-Theme/README.md

 # Starter-Theme

-This is a zen subtheme used for specific modules.
+This is a zen subtheme used for starting a new theming project.
+It includes a Gruntfile that enables libsass, livereload, kss-stylesheets and a number of other features to make your theming experience more pleasurable.

 # Requirements